Massachusetts Ocean Management Plan Review and Revision Process

 In January, 2013, on behalf of the Executive Office of Energy and Environmental Affairs (EEA), CZM initiated a process to review the Massachusetts Ocean Management Plan as required by the 2008 Oceans Act.
 During the first part of this process, a review document that reports on progress made to date and opportunities for enhancement was developed and reviewed by the Ocean Advisory Commission and Ocean Science Advisory Council.
-Following input from stakeholders through public comment and through dialogue last June, the Review of the Massachusetts Ocean Management Plan document was released in January 2014.
+Following input from stakeholders through public comment and through dialogue last June, the Review of the Massachusetts Ocean Management Plan file size 2MB document was released in January 2014.

 - Barnstable - $113,700 to construct a boat sewage pumpout facility in Hyannis Harbor for commercial vessels and support compliance with the South Cape and Islands No Discharge Area (NDA).